 - This veterinary medicinal product is irritating to the skin and eyes.
 Avoid contact with the skin, eyes and mucous membranes.
 When handling and applying the product, wear the usual beekeeping protective clothing.
 Have water readily available. - In case of accidental eye contact, flush the eye(s) immediately with clear running water for 10 minutes, seek medical advice and show the package leaflet to the physician. - Avoid contact with skin by wearing chemical resistant gloves (EN 374).
 In case of accidental skin contact, wash the exposed skin immediately with water and seek medical advice if irritation persists. - Avoid inhalation of vapour.
 Only open the product container and unwrap strips outdoors, standing upwind of the product.
-In case of accidental inhalation move to fresh air and seek medical advice if irritation persists. - If you cannot avoid working in a confined space, wear an appropriate halfmask or full-mask respirator with filters conforming to Type B or E. - Keep children well away during application of product. - Do not eat, drink or smoke whilst handling and applying the product. - Always wash hands with soap and water directly after use. - People with known sensitivity to formic acid or oxalic acid should administer the veterinary medicinal product with caution.
+In case of accidental inhalation move to fresh air and seek medical advice if irritation persists. - Keep children well away during application of product. - Do not eat, drink or smoke whilst handling and applying the product. - Always wash hands with soap and water directly after use. - People with known sensitivity to formic acid or oxalic acid should administer the veterinary medicinal product with caution.